SAP-samples/concur-web-services-expense/README.md

 6.How to update expense report entry fields

-For an understanding on how to use this repository, read the following blog post (to be linked)
+For an understanding on how to use this repository, read the following [blog post]([to be linked](https://community.sap.com/t5/enterprise-resource-planning-blogs-by-sap/web-services-for-concur-expense-updating-expense-reports-and-entries/ba-p/13657690).

 ## Requirements